Blonde Electra

 Blonde Electra (formerly Blonde Electric) are a British pop duo consisting of British-German sisters Jasmina "Jazzy" King (born 19 February 1990) and Natalia "Ruby" King (born 7 May 1992).
-They formed the group in 2013 in Düsseldorf, Germany, after leaving their previous band KING.
+They formed the group in 2013 in Düsseldorf, Germany, after leaving their previous band King.

 The two sisters have been making music from an early age and have worked as songwriters in Europe and the United States.
 They are best known for their performances in the eleventh UK series of The X Factor in the 'Group' category, mentored by Louis Walsh.
 The duo reached the finals and took part in the first live show.
 They have lived in London since 2014.

 On 6 February 2017 they registered the private limited UK company 'Toy Machine Limited' at Companies House, with both sisters listed as the directors.
+The company has been dissolved in 2020.

 Early life

 The parents of the two sisters, British-born Michael Jaffray King and his German wife Irmgard (also known as Joanna), left India in 1991 and travelled with their children as Christian missionaries in a caravan through Europe and the United States.
 They moved about 80 times and lived mostly under poor circumstances, especially during their nine-year stay in Ukraine, which they described as living in a ghetto without running water or a shower.
 All children were home-schooled and grew up under their father's strict rules without being allowed toys or to watch TV or listen to popular music.